aaronlcy666/shitaibin.github.io/source/_posts/ethereum-code-statedb.md

          // touch-event will still be recorded in the journal.
 Since ripeMD is a special snowflake,
          // it will persist in the journal even though the journal is reverted.
 In this special circumstance,
          // it may exist in `s.journal.dirties` but not in `s.stateObjects`.
-         // Thus, we can safely ignore it here continue
+         // Thus, we can safely ignore it http://lessisbetter.site/2018/06/22/ethereum-code-statedb/ continue
       }